 The purpose of the Chris A. Luppold, CPA, Accounting Scholarship Fund is to provide scholarships to Reading High School seniors who are pursuing a career in accounting.
 The student will be selected based on academic and extracurricular accomplishments, not financial need.
 The recipient shall be a better-than-average student academically, achieving at least a B average.
 The scholarship recipient shall be someone who is active in school and community activities.
 He or she should be accepted at a 4-year college or university and will be an accounting major or a business major with a concentration in accounting.
 The student’s goal should be to become a CPA, either for work in public accounting or industry.

-The purpose of the fund is to provide scholarships to graduates of Reading High School who will be furthering their education at a college, university, vocational or technical school.
+The purpose of the Masano Family Scholarship Fund is to provide scholarships to graduates of Reading High School who will be furthering their education at a college, university, vocational or technical school.
 Selected students must have been active participants in student council and/or student government in their senior year of high school, with a preference to those who have participated in student council and/or student government more than just their senior year.
 The recipients need not have been the best academic students in high school.
 The fund is seeking those students who are more likely to succeed and shine during their post-secondary education.

 Elizabeth Martelli was a 2001 graduate of Reading High School and a student at Kutztown University when she passed away in an automobile accident in March 2008.
 Elizabeth had a talent and a passion for writing.
 This fund was established in 2008 in memory of Elizabeth by her family and friends to recognize others who share the same talent and passion for writing.